Andresmag/U-TAD_2DProgramming/README.md

 Every practice is an improvement from the last one so a lot of the code is reused.
 But you should look at it closely because sometimes although it's really similar it has a little change.

+To run the code, be sure to **compile it for x86**.
+Any other way it will fail.

 *In the practice 5, the collision per pixels between the bee and the circle is not working fine but after checking the code several times I couldn't find the error.*